Developing Auxora for the Treatment of Acute Pancreatitis

-Acute Pancreatitis represents an unmet need in critical care medicine as there are no approved disease-modifying therapies.
+Acute Pancreatitis represents a major unmet need in critical care medicine, with no approved disease-modifying therapies.

 Reduction in severe organ failure